-- A. Declaring that this is a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure on behalf of the proposed Class requested herein, designating Plaintiffs as Class Representatives and appointing the undersigned counsel as Class Counsel. - B. Entry of a Declaratory Judgment that declares the misconduct alleged in this
+- A. Declaring that this is a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure on behalf of the proposed Class requested herein, designating Plaintiffs as Class Representatives and appointing the undersigned counsel as Class Counsel. - B. Entry of a Declaratory Judgment that declares the misconduct alleged in this and common law and further orders that Walmart must operate Walmart that only legitimate merchants be allowed to appear and conduct business transactions thereon. - C. Ordering injunctive relief as permitted by law or equity, including enjoining

-Complaint and adduced through discovery a violation of applicable statutory and common law and further orders that Walmart must operate Walmart practices as set forth herein, and requiring it to implement systemic controls to prevent the same from continuing to occur; - D. Ordering restitution and disgorgement of all profits and unjust enrichment that Defendants obtained from Plaintiffs and Class Members as a result of Defendants' unlawful, unfair and deceptive business practices; - E. Awarding actual damages, compensatory damages, and punitive damages in an amount to be determined at trial;
+Complaint and adduced through discovery a violation of applicable statutory practices as set forth herein, and requiring it to implement systemic controls to prevent the same from continuing to occur; - D. Ordering restitution and disgorgement of all profits and unjust enrichment that Defendants obtained from Plaintiffs and Class Members as a result of Defendants' unlawful, unfair and deceptive business practices; - E. Awarding actual damages, compensatory damages, and punitive damages in an amount to be determined at trial;